 Malawi - Travel and visas

 A valid passport is required, with an expiry date at least six months after you intend to depart Malawi.
-As of October 2015, a visa is required for travellers from any country that requires Malawians to obtain a visa, including: the USA, UK and most, but not all, Commonwealth and EU passports (a full list is available at www.immigration.gov.mw).
+Visas are required for travellers from any country that requires Malawians to obtain a visa, including: the USA, UK and most, but not all, Commonwealth and EU passports (a full list is available at www.immigration.gov.mw).
 Visas can be obtained on arrival with the exception of the countries listed on the website.
-Visa fees on arrival are as follows: US$50 transit visa for seven days; US$75 single entry valid for three months; US150 multiple entry visa for six months; US$250 multiple entry visa for 12 months.
+Visa fees on arrival are as follows: US$50 transit visa for seven days; US$75 single entry valid for 30 days, but extendable to 3 months (visit local immigration offices after 28 days to extend the visa for a fee of US$7 per additional month); US$150 multiple entry visa for six months; US$250 multiple entry visa for 12 months.

 To avoid any mishaps, it’s best to confirm these with the embassy before you embark.
 For a list of all Malawian embassies and consulates, a useful webiste is www.embassypages.com/malawi.